ppwebgui

 Architecture

-The current ppwebgui implementation is split into small layers with a strict hardware-ownership boundary:
+The ppwebgui implementation is split into small layers with a strict hardware-ownership boundary:

 The runtime flow is: